 The following is one of the winning entries to Math Mammoth 2008

 I bought the set of blue books, gold books and green books last school year.

 which I was happy with, except that there was no emphasis on drill, and it

 seemed to be too easy.
-So, I had heard wonderful things
+So, I had heard wonderful things about Singapore and

-with Singapore, I quit.
+quit.
 My fifth grader has always done well with math, but we hit a wall with

 Singapore.
-My younger ones were academically immature for
+My younger ones were academically immature for their grade, and

-grade son) I chose to buy the set.
+chose to buy the set.